dranidis/gatling-socketio-msgpack/README.md

 ./mvnw gatling:test
 ```

-or provide the simulation class (if there are other simulation classes)
+or provide the simulation class (if there are more than one simulation classes)

 ```
 ./mvnw gatling:test  -Dgatling.simulationClass=socketio.SocketIOSimulation